undp/iVerify-Apps/README.md

 <a name="overview"></a>
 ## **Overview**

-iVerifyApps is a set of [Node.js](https://nodejs.org/en/) apps responsible for the integration and data analytics layers in the iVerify toolset.
+iVerifyApps is a set of [Node.js](https://nodejs.org/en/) apps responsible for the integration and data analytics layers in the iVerify toolset to be used in addressing information pollution (misinformation) and hate speech nationally.

 <a name="components"></a>